 This Regulation establishes rules to address a situation of severe difficulties in the supply of gas, with a view to safeguarding the EU security of gas supply, in a spirit of solidarity.
-These provisions include improved coordination, monitoring and reporting on national gas demand reduction measures and the possibility for the Commission to declare a Union alert as a specific crisis level, triggering a compulsory Union-wide demand reduction obligation.
+These provisions include improved coordination, monitoring and reporting on national gas demand reduction measures and the possibility for the Commission-Council to declare, on a proposal from the Commission, a Union alert as a specific crisis level, triggering a compulsory-mandatory Union-wide demand reduction obligation.